samuelkim7/TIL/LINUX/Shell/shell scripting tutorial.md

 Total value : 4
 ```
 - Relational Operators
   - -eq: ==
   - -ne: !=
   - -gt: >
   - -lt: <
   - -ge: >=
   - -le: <=
--File Test Operators
+- File Test Operators
   - -f file: Checks if file is an ordinary file as opposed to a directory or special file.
   - -x file: Checks if file is executable.
   - -e file: Checks if file exists